-When we first arrived at the airport, our car rental representative gushed to us about the Oregon Coast.
+After quickly booking our hotel while collecting our luggage at baggage claim, our car rental representative gushed to us about the Oregon Coast.
 Truth be told, we hadn’t thought much about traveling to the coast because our minds were dead-set on all the artisan cafes we’d grace with our touristy presence.
-On our last day in Oregon, we took the two hour drive from our hotel which was about twenty minutes outside the city.
+On our last day in Oregon, though, we took the two-hour drive from our hotel which was about twenty minutes outside the city.

 The beach obviously wasn’t too crowded for the first week in March, but there were families playing fetch with their dog, their furry little legs splashing in the waves, people who were walking all the way out onto the rocks (which I’m not entirely sure is allowed, so if you visit, play it safe, Oregon).
 It was amazing how close you can actually get to the ocean and interact with it.
 You can just feel its’ magnitude standing there.
 It’s endless.

 It was an iconic way to memorialize our trip to Oregon.
-It’s so much more than just Portland.
-Even on the drive up, twisting along stretched highway, snowy mountains looking so small in the background made us appreciate the landscape we don’t get to see on the East Coast.
+Even on the drive up, twisting along the stretched highway, with snowy mountains looking so small in the background made us appreciate the landscape we don’t get to see on the East Coast.
 Even the trees are different.

 The Pacific Ocean itself is simply mesmerizing and I’m so glad we took the time to visit and to soak in more than just the chilly waves.